TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 plus some TYPO3 specific sugar.

-This chapter not only talks about Symfony DI and its configuration via :file:`Services.yaml`, but also a bit about Services in general, about :php:`GeneralUtility::makeInstance()` and the :php:`SingletonInterface`.
+This chapter not only talks about Symfony DI and its configuration via :file:`Services.yaml`, but also a bit about services in general, about :php:`GeneralUtility::makeInstance()` and the :php:`SingletonInterface`.
 And since the TYPO3 core already had an object lifecycle management solution with the extbase :php:`ObjectManager` before Symfony services were implemented, we'll also talk about how to transition away from it towards the core-wide Symfony solution.